 Tenochtitlan: Lost Civilization Of The Anunnaki Ancient Alien Gods?

-The Aztecs and the Capital they built at Tenochtitlan is a remarkable example of Technological and Cultural development, Tenochtitlan Aztec Lost City Of The Gods
+The Aztecs and the Capital they built at Tenochtitlan is a remarkable example of Technological and Cultural development.

-At present, the accepted mainstream historical account is that Tenochtitilan was built by the Aztecs but in Lost Realms, Sitchin suggests a connection to the Bible which may link Tenochtitlan to Enoch and the Anunnaki Ancient Aliens.
+At present, the accepted mainstream historical account is that Tenochtitilan was built by the Aztecs but in Lost Realms, Sitchin’s Ancient Astronaut Hypothesis suggests a connection to the Bible which may link Tenochtitlan to Enoch and the Anunnaki Ancient Aliens.

-Aztec History has been uncovered through Archaeological excavations and written Codices such as the Codex Boturini compiled by the Aztec themselves and from oral traditions recorded by Catholic Priests after the Aztec conquest, Tenochtitlan Aztec Lost City Of The Gods
+Aztec History has been uncovered through Archaeological excavations and written Codices such as the Codex Boturini compiled by the Aztec themselves and from oral traditions recorded by Catholic Priests after the Aztec conquest.

-In this series of the Lost Realms of Meso-America, we will be exploring both the accepted mainstream and alternative History of Ancient Meso-American Nations and Cities starting with the Aztecs and the City of Tenochtitlan.
+In this series of the Lost Realms of Meso-America, we will start with exploring both the accepted mainstream and proposed alternative Ancient Astronaut History of the City of Tenochtitlan.

 Origins Of The Aztec Nation